learn-co-students/nyc-web-111819/React-Practice-Code-Challenge-nyc-web-111819/README.md

 3. Anything else!

 **Note:** If at the end of the challenge you have achieved all the functionality required but the style looks off, this is okay!

+### Pre-Brief
+- showing only 4 items and more items button
+- mapping in JSX
+- knowing where to store properties (...state?) depending on component
+- **bonus** add money to wallet form